Stomach ulcer: Information & peptic ulcer doctors

 • H2 receptor blockers (e.g. cimetidine, rantidine).

-If the bacterium helicobacter pylori is the cause of the stomach ulcer, antibiotics are used to kill the bacteria.
+If the bacterium Helcobacter pylori is the cause of the peptic ulcer, antibiotics are used to kill the bacteria.

-Drug treatment with acid blockers leads to healing of the gastric ulcer in 90 percent of cases.
-However, if a gastric ulcer does not heal after several months despite medication or if complications occur, it should be operated on.
+Drug treatment with acid blockers leads to the healing of gastric ulcers in 90 percent of cases.
+However, if a peptic ulcer does not heal after several months despite medication or if complications occur, it should be operated on.

-There are two different surgical methods to choose from: the Billroth operation (Billroth method) and the selective proximal vagotomy:
+There are two different surgical methods to choose from: Billroth surgery (Billroth method) and selective proximal vagotomy:

-• In the Billroth operation, the surgeon removes two thirds of the stomach.
+• In the Billroth procedure, the surgeon removes two thirds of the stomach.

-• In a selective proximal vagotomy, the surgeon cuts the vagus nerve.
+• In the selective proximal vagotomy, the surgeon cuts the vagus nerve.
 This normally stimulates the acid-forming cells in the stomach.

 Prognosis for a gastric ulcer

-The prognosis for a gastric ulcer is usually good.
-In about 40 percent of those affected, the gastric ulcer heals on its own without treatment.
-The cure rate for those affected who undergo drug therapy is 90 percent.
+The prognosis for gastric ulcers is generally good.
+In around 40 percent of those affected, the ulcer heals on its own without treatment.
+The healing rate for patients who undergo drug therapy is 90 percent.

-However, people who have already had a gastric ulcer often develop recurrences.
-So the ulcer often recurs.
-Favourable factors for this are above all
+However, people who have already had a peptic ulcer often suffer recurrences.
+This means that the ulcer often recurs.
+The main factors favoring this are

 • the male sex and